Artwork Page for The Port of l'Estaque, the Pier

 Description

-As a young artist, Georges Braque was a member of the French Fauves (“Wild Beasts”) whose principal aim was to liberate color from its descriptive role and instead to use it for purely expressive purposes.
-He painted this Fauve marine view during his first visit to the south of France when he was only 24 years old and bursting with enthusiasm.
-His excitement is felt in the undulating hills and the short, powerful strokes of iridescent color, often applied in complementary color contrasts.
-Yet, rather than informed by scientific method, Braque’s color harmonies are the result of an improvisational process sparked by his emotional reaction to the subject.
+Early in his career, Georges Braque was a member of the French Fauves (“wild beasts”), a group of artists active between 1905 and 1908.
+Their principal aim was to liberate color from its descriptive role and instead to use it for purely expressive purposes.
+Braque painted this marine view during his first visit to the south of France when he was 24 years old.
+His excitement is felt in the undulating hills and short, powerful brushstrokes, often applied in complementary color contrasts.

 The Port of l'Estaque, the Pier